jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) retain a copy of the results for the purposes of verifying a person's current or previous entitlement to a benefit.
 (5) The provisions of this section shall apply notwithstanding any other provision of this Act.
 (6) In this section, unless the context otherwise requires,—
-  - **Authorised officer** , in relation to the department for the time being responsible for the administration of the Social Security Act 1964, means any officer, employee, or agent of that Department who is authorised by the chief executive of that department to receive information supplied by the Commissioner under this section
+  - **authorised officer** , in relation to the department for the time being responsible for the administration of the Social Security Act 1964, means any officer, employee, or agent of that Department who is authorised by the chief executive of that department to receive information supplied by the Commissioner under this section
-  - **Beneficiary** means any person who is in receipt of any benefit
+  - **beneficiary** means any person who is in receipt of any benefit
-  - **Beneficiary information** , in relation to a beneficiary, means information that identifies the beneficiary, which may include the beneficiary's tax file number
+  - **beneficiary information** , in relation to a beneficiary, means information that identifies the beneficiary, which may include the beneficiary's tax file number
-  - **Part KD credit**
   - **qualifying person** means a person who meets the requirements of sections MC 3 to MC 6(a) of the Income Tax Act 2007, and includes a person entitled to a tax credit under section MD 10 or ME 1 of that Act
-  - **WFF tax credit** means an interim instalment of WFF tax credit
+  - **WFF tax credit** means an interim instalment of WFF tax credit.

 ### 85 Disclosure of address information in relation to debtors
 (1) The purpose of this section is to facilitate the exchange of information between the Inland Revenue Department and the responsible department for the purpose of assisting the responsible department to recover money owed by debtors to the responsible department, acting in the name of the Crown.